Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 From Regent Street and after walking down Oxford Street (one of the busiest streets) you must get to Piccadilly Circus.
 No matter what time of day, Piccadilly Circus is always buzzing.
 It is London's equivalent of New York's Time Square and is a major tourist attraction.

-Continue along Piccadilly Circus and, by inertia, you'll reach Leicester Square.
-This is where movie premieres are held in London, and this part of London is arguably even better at night.
-It's also the heart of Theatreland, so there are plenty of theaters nearby to catch a show.
+Continue along Piccadilly Circus and, by inertia, you will reach Leicester Square.
+This is where the movie premieres are held in London- this part of London is arguably even better at night.
+It is also the heart of Theatreland, so there are plenty of theaters nearby to catch a show.

-While there are also plenty of food options in Leicester Square, it's not the most recommended place to eat due to the high prices.
+While there are also plenty of food options in Leicester Square, it is not the most recommended place to eat due to the high prices.

 Soho

-Soho is the last stop on this 2-day London itinerary.
-This area is very popular with both Londoners and tourists.
+This area is very popular with Londoners and tourists alike.
 It is definitely the perfect place to end the day with a variety of entertainment, food and nightlife options.

 You will find many excellent restaurants along Wardour Street and its surroundings.
 You can try Princi if Italian food is to your liking.

-Then to close the day you can enjoy a cocktail at one of the many bars or clubs in the area.
+Then to end the day you can enjoy a cocktail in one of the many bars or clubs in the area.

-Day 2: Tower of London, Tower Bridge, Shard, Millennium Bridge and Sky Garden
+Day 2: Tower of London, Tower Bridge, Shard, Millennium Bridge & Sky Garden

 Inside the Tower of London| ©Doug Kerr